Ybalrid/Ogre_glTF/README.md

 cp -r <path to HLMS> .          #add the Hlms shader code that comes with Ogre cp <path to ogre plugins>/* .   #add the necessary plugins (RenderSystem_GL3+)
 ```
-On a typical install from Ogre's source code on linux, theses path are `/usr/local/share/OGRE/Media/Hlms` and `/usr/local/lib/OGRE/*`
+On a typical install from Ogre's source code on linux, theses path are `/usr/local/share/OGRE/Media/Hlms` and `/usr/local/lib/OGRE/*` respectively

 (windows) :